What Is MACH Architecture?

 MACH (Microservices, API-first, Cloud-native, Headless) architecture is modular and flexible, unlike monolithic systems, which are tightly integrated, making MACH more scalable, agile, and adaptable to change.
 It stands for:

-- Microservices – Independent services for different business functions.
+- Microservices: Independent services for different business functions.

-- API-first – All functionalities are accessible via APIs.
+- API-first: All functionalities are accessible via APIs.

-- Cloud-native – Hosted and managed in the cloud for scalability and reliability.
+- Cloud-native: Hosted and managed in the cloud for scalability and reliability.

-- Headless – Front-end and back-end are decoupled, allowing for flexible UI experiences.
+- Headless: Frontend and backend are decoupled, allowing for flexible UI experiences.

 When should a company migrate from a monolithic or legacy system to MACH?

-- when they require rapid scaling and global reach.
+- Rapid scaling and global reach

 Why is MACH architecture considered more flexible and scalable than monolithic systems?